Oliveira-Lee/DaemonDisabler/README.md

 Note: It may be either `python`/`pip` or `python3`/`pip3` depending on your path.

 **Find My should be turned off to use this tool.**
+**iPhone battery will be displayed as an unknown part/unverified in Settings after disabling thermalmonitord.**

 ## Credits
 - Modified from [leminlimez](https://github.com/leminlimez)/[Nugget](https://github.com/leminlimez/Nugget)